Ajay4486/Ajay4486/README.md

 <h2>👋 Hello Everyone!<h2>
 <p>I'm a Final year Computer Engineering student at Mumbai University with a passion for crafting innovative solutions through software development.
 My expertise lies in both frontend and backend development, with a strong foundation in programming languages C++ and Java.
 Proficient in version control using Git, I have successfully delivered several projects in the realms
-of Web Development and Machine Learning.</p>
+of Web Development and Machine Learning.
-<p>I thrive in dynamic environments, leveraging my skills to create seamless and efficient software solutions.
-As I approach the completion of my degree, I am eager to contribute my expertise
-to real-world challenges and collaborate with like-minded professionals</p>
+I thrive in dynamic environments, leveraging my skills to create seamless and efficient software solutions.
+As I approach the completion of my degree, I am eager to contribute my expertise to real-world challenges and collaborate with like-minded professionals.</p>

 - 🌱 I’m currently learning **Full-Stack Web Development , Machine Learning**